 all of that changed because I didn't have to focus on the technical stuff and was free to do the fun part...writing about what I love and passing along information to you.

 A lot of my friends have asked me how I was able to create this site, partly because they like my site and partly because they know of my limited computer skills.
 When I show them some the features included in Site Build It, like how it tracks the number of visitors I get on each page per day or how the block-by-block page builder works, they have been impressed by the program and interested in building their own website.

-I couldn't have built this site without Site Build It and much like the information I pass along to you about mountain biking, I want to
+I couldn't have built this site without Solo Build It and much like the information I pass along to you about mountain biking, I want to

 pay this forward